wchatx/direct-access-py/README.md

         f.write(json.dumps(d2.links))

 ```
 You could persist the pagination links any way you want.
-If provided, the DirectAccessV2 class expects a dictionary
+If provided, the DirectAccessV2 class expects a dictionary like
+the one provided from the [Request's module links](http://docs.python-requests.org/en/master/user/advanced/#link-headers)
 and the json example above is just one way to do this.